manyi8634/manyi-design/docs/react/compatible-style.en-US.md

 title: CSS Compatible
 ---

-Ant Design supports the last 2 versions of modern browsers.
+Manyi Design supports the last 2 versions of modern browsers.
 If you need to be compatible with legacy browsers, please perform downgrade processing according to actual needs:

 ### Compatible adjustment

-Ant Design default using CSS-in-JS with `:where` Selector to reduce priority to avoid user additional adjust style cost when updating.
-If you want to support old browser (or some other CSS framework selector priority conflict like TailwindCSS), you can use `@ant-design/cssinjs` to adjust this behavior (Please note keep version align with antd):
+Manyi Design default using CSS-in-JS with `:where` Selector to reduce priority to avoid user additional adjust style cost when updating.
+If you want to support old browser (or some other CSS framework selector priority conflict like TailwindCSS), you can use `@ant-design/cssinjs` to adjust this behavior (Please note keep version align with manyid):

 ```tsx
 import React from 'react';